 “Because there’s who knows how many beings in our expanse alone and what are the chances one of us gets selected?”
 Sethunya popped a piece of fruit in her mouth.

 Ishtar smirked.
 “You could always go out on your own and see the expanses.
 It just might take longer.”
-She passed pieced of meat wrapped the table and began eating her own.
+She passed pieces of meat around the table and began eating her own.

 “Well I’m not getting my hopes up.”
 Sethunya decided easily.
 As much as she wanted to be chosen she refused to allow herself to slip into fantasies about what it would be like.